BTP405/project-1-group-8/README.md

 ## 3. Usage
     - Examples: Include examples or code snippets to demonstrate how to use your project.
     - Configuration: Explain any configuration options or settings users might need to know about.

 ## 4. Features
-    - List of Features: Outline the main features and functionalities of your project.
+Serve an endless stream of cat customers by matching their orders.
+Save your score to the leaderboard and try and beat your high score!

 ## 5. Contributing
-    - Guidelines: For contributions, bug reports, feature requests, or code contributions, email javierdario@myseneca.ca
+For contributions, bug reports, feature requests, or code contributions, email javierdario@myseneca.ca

-    - Code Style: camelCase, inline comments.
+Code Style: camelCase, inline comments.

 ## 6. Credits
-    - Authors: Almas Zahra, Javier Dario, Itzel velez
+Authors: Almas Zahra, Javier Dario, Itzel velez

-    - Acknowledgments: Mention any individuals or resources that helped inspire or support your project.
+Acknowledgments:
+- CodingWithRuss for pygame tutorials
+- HeartsandLines, Vacuum for art inspiration

 ## 7. License
-    - License Information: Specify the license under which your project is distributed.
-## 8. Additional Sections (Optional)
-    - FAQ: Include frequently asked questions and their answers.
-    - Troubleshooting: Provide solutions to common issues or troubleshooting tips.
-    - Roadmap: Outline the future development plans for your project.
-    - Changelog: Document changes and updates to your project over time.

-## Markdown Formatting Tips
-  - Use headings (#, ##, ###, etc.) to structure your document.
-  - Utilize lists (- or 1.) for easy-to-read information.
-  - Include links to relevant resources or documentation.
-  - Add code blocks using triple backticks (```) for code snippets.
-  - Use images or diagrams to enhance understanding where applicable.
+This project is distributed under a Creative Commons Zero (CC0) License